 Step 4: Apply rooting powder to your cuttings to help them develop roots faster.

 Step 5: Water the cactus or cuttings thoroughly.

-Although it can be nerve-wracking to water them after rescuing them from overwatering, they do still need water to live.
-Letting them dry out before replanting them prevents this step from causing them additional harm.
+Although it can be nerve-wracking to water your plant after rescuing it from overwatering, it still needs water to live.
+Letting your plant dry out before replanting it prevents this step from causing additional harm.

 After you carefully rehome your cactus, prevention is key when it comes to maintaining a happy plant.